JacobLau0513/676-MBTI/README.md

     python train.py -m model_name [-e|-s|-c]

 # Files
+MBTI.csv

-MBTI.csv & glove.6B.50d.txt
+glove.6B.50d.txt
 ___
 # Models
 1. For CNN, we use the model from the work Convolutional Neural Networks for Sentence Classification https://arxiv.org/abs/1408.5882

-2. We also tried LSTM, LSTM+CNN
+2. We also tried LSTM, LSTM+CNN.
+All models are included in the scripts.

 # Results